Ecovacs Deebot X2 Omni, T20 Omni, and N10 Plus Compared

 - Deebot N10 Plus: Affordable pick that's ideal for simple cleaning jobs.

-Smart Features and Cleaning Performance
+What Smart Features and Cleaning Performance Do These Deebots Offer?

 Mapping and Navigation Differences

 All three models include smart mapping, but the X2 Omni leads with AI-assisted LiDAR technology.
 This creates ultra-detailed maps to ensure all corners are cleaned.
 According to IEEE Spectrum robotics standards, LiDAR-based navigation provides sub-centimeter accuracy compared to vision-based systems' meter-level accuracy.
-The T20 Omni also boasts intelligent mapping but isn't as precise when navigating tight spaces.
+The T20 Omni also boasts intelligent mapping but isn't as precise when moving through tight spaces.
 The N10 Plus, while functional, lacks some advanced mapping algorithms, meaning it may take more time to clean effectively.

 Suction Power Explained